 African violets grow well in soil that is moderately moist at all times.
 Plan to water your plants at least once a week in summer and more frequently in winter when soil tends to dry quickly.
 Room temperature water is best for African violets.

 African violets hail from moist, humid environments.
 In winter, the air in most homes doesn't have enough moisture for great growth and flowering.
-You can bump up the humidity around your African violets by creating small water reservoirs.
+You can bump up the humidity around your plants by creating small water reservoirs.
 Fill a shallow tray, such as a pot saucer, with an inch or two of gravel.
 Add water to the tray so it is just below the surface of the gravel.
 Place your African violets right next to the gravel trays.
-The water will evaporate and enrich the atmosphere around your plants.
+The water will evaporate and humidify the atmosphere around your plants.

-Potting African Violet
+Potting African Violets